 Performance Management Program Summary

-On April 16, 2012 the Alamance County Board of Commissioners approved the County’s Performance Management and Performance Based Budgeting policy to be effective beginning July 1, 2012.
-Under this policy, County departments will set goals to track and report on regularly and, based on the success of these goals and the County’s financial health, be able to retain percentages of any savings the departments realize at the end of the fiscal year.
+“On April 16, 2012 the Alamance County Board of Commissioners approved the County’s first Performance Management and Performance Based Budgeting policy to be effective beginning July 1, 2012.
+The Board then further revised the policy on August 17, 2015 to reflect changes based on three years of observations.
+Under the Performance Management policy, County departments will set goals to track and report on regularly and, based on the success of these goals and the County’s financial health, be able to retain percentages of savings the departments realize at the end of the fiscal year.

 It is important to note that not all of the departments’ goals will be successful.
 Some of the goals may be found to be too vague, or become too cumbersome to track.
 Factors like funding or staff turnover may have detrimental effects on goals’ success.
-It will be important that departments be able to explain why a goal failed and what, if anything, will be done to ensure the outcome will be different in the future.
+It will be important that departments be able to explain why a goal failed and what, if anything, will be done to ensure the outcome will be different in the future.”